UEC European Track Championships – Women's team pursuit

 The Women's team pursuit at the European Track Championships was first competed in 2010 in Poland.
 Originally raced by three riders over 3000 metres, in 2013 it became a four rider, 4000 metre event identical to the men's equivalent.

 The Team pursuit competition at the European championships consists of a qualifying round raced as a time trial, followed by a final between the two fastest teams and the race for the bronze medal between the teams in 3rd and 4th place after qualification.

-The most successful country in the event has been Great Britain with eight of the eleven titles won by the British teams.
-Laura Trott is the most successful rider in the event, being the only ever present in the eight British wins (2010, 2011, 2013, 2014, 2015, 2018, 2019 and 2020).
-Trott was an absentee from all three British teams that failed to win the title in 2016, 2017 and 2021/.
+The most successful country in the event has been Great Britain with nine of the sixteen titles won by the British teams.
+Laura Trott is the most successful rider in the event, being the only ever present in the first eight British wins (2010, 2011, 2013, 2014, 2015, 2018, 2019 and 2020).